-Anti-phospho-ATF-2 (pThr^{69,71}) antibody, Mouse monoclonal (mouse IgG1 isotype) is derived from the ATF-22P hybridoma produced by the fusion of mouse myeloma cells and splenocytes from BALB/c mice immunized with a synthetic peptide corresponding to the N-terminal amino acids 66-79 (pT^{69,71}) of human ATF2 conjugated to KLH.
-The isotype is determined by a double diffusion immunoassay using Mouse Monoclonal Antibody Isotyping Reagents, Product Number ISO2.
-The antibody is purified from culture supernatant of hybridoma cells, grown in a bioreactor.
+Monoclonal Anti-phospho-ATF2 (pT^{69,71}), Peroxidase Conjugate is a lyophilized solution of a protein A purified fraction of monoclonal anti-phospho-ATF2 (pT^{69,71}), conjugated to horseradish peroxidase. monoclonal anti-phospho-ATF2 (pT^{69,71}) (mouse IgG1 isotype) is derived from the ATF-22P hybridoma produced by the fusion of mouse myeloma cells and splenocytes from BALB/c mice immunized with a synthetic peptide corresponding to the N-terminal amino acids 66-79 (pT^{69,71}) of human ATF2, conjugated to KLH.
+The antibody is purified from culture supernatant of hybridoma cells grown in a bioreactor.

-Monoclonal Anti-phospho-ATF2 (pT^{69,71}) reacts specifically with ATF2 phosphorylated at both threonine 69 and 71, and does not detect the monophosphorylated and the non-phosphorylated ATF2 molecule.
-The epitope recognized by the antibody resides in the N-terminal region of ATF2 (a.a.
-66-79, pT^{69,71}).
-This epitope is identical in ATF2 of human, rat, mouse, chicken and frog.
-The antibody may be used in ELISA, immunoblotting (a triplet at 60-70 kDa) and immunocytochemistry.
-Cross-reactivity has been observed with human, rat and mouse ATF2.
+Monoclonal Anti-phospho-ATF2 (pT^{69,71}), Peroxidase Conjugate reacts specifically with ATF2 phosphorylated at both Thr69 and Thr71, and does not detect the corresponding monophosphorylated and the non-phosphorylated ATF2 molecule.
+The epitope recognized by the antibody resides in the N-terminal region of ATF2 (amino acids 66-79, pT^{69,71}).
+This epitope is identical in ATF2 of human, rat, mouse, chicken, and frog.
+The antibody may be used in ELISA, immunoblotting (triplet at 60-70 kDa), and immunocytochemistry.
+Crossreactivity has been observed with human, rat, and mouse ATF2.